vitoria-training/Experiment-Elm/README.md

 ### Directory structure
 ```
+[ElmProject]
+  │
   ├─docker-compose.yml
   │
   ├─Dockerfile
   │
-└─[elm project]
+  ├─(Other files)
+  ・
+  ・
+  ・
 ```
-※[elm project] is the name of the project being created.

-### Create “docker-compose.yml”
+※This time, we will use the one already placed in the Elm project.

+### Contents of "docker-compose.yml".
 docker-compose.yml
 ```
 version: '3.9'